 NOTE - 57 The Group had executed a Share Purchase Agreement (SPA) during the year with Torrent Power Limited to sell and transfer the entire shareholding in Surya Vidyut limited, (a wholly owned subsidiary of the Company).
-On completion of the Conditions Precedents as per the SPA, the aforesaid transfer has been fully completed during the year and the Group has received a total consideration of ₹ 304.73 crore after necessary closing price adjustments.
+On completing entire Conditions Precedents as per the SPA, the aforesaid transfer has been fully completed during the year and the Group in a total consideration of ₹ 304.73 crore after necessary closing price adjustments.